AndrewCRMartin/backup/README.md

 Program Installation
 --------------------

-To install the program in your local directory, simply type
+To install the program in your local directory, simply type:

 ```
    ./install.sh